-- They weren’t ever promoted properly.
-Even if some companies do have a wonderful blog that is based on keyword research and properly optimized, they failed to promote the blogs to an audience.
+Even if some companies do have a wonderful blog that is based on keyword research and properly optimized, they failed to promote the blogs to their audience.
 Writing and publishing a blog is only half the battle.
 Without thinking about the different avenues to connect users to your content, your blog is only going to reach a fraction of your audience.

 Call in the Professionals

 Businesses who are blogging and not seeing a benefit are usually suffering from some form of, “You don’t know what you don’t know.”
 This is why you hire an agency.
 A reputable marketing agency can help bridge the gap between what you “don’t know” and a holistic marketing strategy.
 If your current content strategy doesn’t include promotion of consistent, optimized, relevant blogs, along with analysis of the results of those blogs, it’s likely you’re not seeing the full ROI on your time spent.